WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fixed bug: the form shortcode was being rendered before any accompanying page content.

 = 1.4.4 =
 * New minimum WordPress version: 3.5.
 * Added shims for `has_shortcode` and `shortcode_exists` for WordPress version 3.5.